-For example, if Joe established a Self-Directed IRA LLC with $100,000 to purchase real estate and make other investments.
-Assume Joe kept his Self-Directed IRA LLC open for 20 years.
-Further assume that Joe was able to generate an average annual pre-tax rate of return of 8% and the average tax rate was 25%.
-By using a tax-deferred Self-Directed IRA LLC strategy, after 20 years Joe’s $100,000 investment would be worth $466,098 – a whopping $349,572 after taxes on the earnings.
-Whereas, if Joe made the investments with taxable funds (non-retirement funds) Joe would have only accumulated $320,714 after 20 years.
+For example, Joe establishes a Self-Directed IRA LLC with $100,000 to purchase real estate and make other investments.
+Assume Joe keeps his Self-Directed IRA LLC open for 20 years.
+Further assume that Joe is able to generate an average annual pre-tax rate of return of 8% and the average tax rate is 25%.
+By using a tax-deferred Self-Directed IRA LLC strategy, after 20 years Joe’s $100,000 investment will be worth $466,098.
+That’s a whopping $349,572 after taxes on the earnings.
+Whereas, if Joe makes the investments with taxable funds (non-retirement funds) Joe only accumulates $320,714 after 20 years.

-Below is a partial list of domestic or foreign real estate-related investments that you can make with a Self-Directed IRA LLC:
+Below is a partial list of domestic or foreign real estate investments that you can make with a Self-Directed IRA LLC: